electrocucaracha/krd/README.md

 ## Summary

-This project offers a reference for deployment a Kubernetes cluster that satisfies the requirements of [ONAP multicloud/k8s plugin][1].
+This project offers a reference for deploying a Kubernetes cluster that satisfies the requirements of [ONAP multicloud/k8s plugin][1].
 Its ansible playbooks allow to provision a deployment on Bare-metal or Virtual Machines.